-For further accessibility, the Owner Relations group has the ability for Spanish translation, and our owner administrative forms are now available in English and Spanish on our website.
+For further accessibility, our owner administrative forms are now available in English and Spanish on our website.

 It is our goal to meet owner needs directly and efficiently.
-Through initial communication with our Contact Center, we can determine if an individual needs to be put in touch with a specially trained or equipped employee.
-While it is our hope that our Owner Relations team can resolve owner communications without transfer, we recognize that sometimes additional knowledge may be necessary to get the right answers to our owners.
+Through initial communication with our Owner Relations Department, we can determine if an individual needs to be put in touch with a specially trained or equipped employee.
+While it is our hope that Owner Relations team members can resolve owner communications without transfer, we recognize that sometimes additional knowledge may be necessary.

-Each communication received by our Owner Relations team is tracked through a system that allows us to document the nature of the communications received and assign specialized employees for response, if necessary.
-More than just for tracking, the program creates accountability across our organization, enabling the Owner Relations group and business unit supervisors to monitor the timeliness of our owner communications.
+Each contact received by our Owner Relations team is tracked through a system that allows us to document the nature of the communications received and assign specialized employees for response, if necessary.
+More than just for tracking, the program creates accountability across our organization, enabling Owner Relations team members and business unit supervisors to monitor the timeliness of our owner communications.